return to main page of keyboard help

 If it’s spam, it’s a scam!

-• These are almost always hoaxes and scams.
+These are almost always hoaxes and scams.
 Keep that in mind the next time you get one of these in your email inbox.
+An additional precaution is to use antivirus software that will continually scan your computer for spam.